9ae/bellave/Sun and Moon.md

 # S 4: night Diane
 > Elanor's feelings from the last scene are reflected back
+> Diane is wearing the same shaw as Elanor from the previous scene.

 Diane: No, because I killed Kenji Ishida.